abeusher/simplediagrams_docs/docs/index.rst

 Actually, you shouldn't even be here.
 The user interface should have made it easy to figure out what you wanted to do.

+WARNING WARNING : I'm still in the process of writing these docs.
+So a bunch of sections don't have any content yet.
+Email me directly if you're stuck, support@simplediagrams.com.

 Alas, here you are.
 But try not to be sad.
 These docs will get you productive with the app as quickly as possible.